-Angular Leaf Spot in Strawberries Favored by Cold, Wet Conditions
+Angular Leaf Spot in Strawberries Favors Cold, Wet Conditions

 Posted: May 9, 2011

-It is important to note that because angular leaf spot is caused by a bacterium, rather than a fungus, fungicides used to control other diseases will not have an effect.
+It is important to note that because angular leaf spot is caused by a bacterium, rather than a fungus, fungicides used to control other diseases will not have any effect.

 Symptoms may vary a bit in coloration depending on the plant variety, weather conditions, and time of year.
 Key diagnostic features, however, are that the lesions are confined by the small veins of the leaf and the infected areas appear as a lighter color when the leaf is held up to the light (as the bacteria cause the tissue to clear).
 Thus, the lesions have a blocky or “angular” appearance, sometimes referred to as a “windowpane” effect.
 As infected areas accrue, blocks of damaged tissue die and turn a brown or red-brown color.